loubator/ArtMolNet/README.md

 # AMoNet
 AMoNet stands for Artificial Molecular Network.

-AMoNet can be used to build, simulate and optimise molecular networks
+AMoNet is a workflow to automatically build, model and optimise cancer-specific molecular networks.
+The main objective is to simulate the effect of anti-cancer drug to tailor treatment personalization.

 Begin with Welcome.R
 Continue with Workflow.R